microsoft/TypeScript/CONTRIBUTING.md

 ## Adding a Test

-To add a new testcase, simply place a `.ts` file in `tests\cases\compiler` containing code that exemplifies the bugfix or change you are making.
+To add a new test case, simply place a `.ts` file in `tests\cases\compiler` containing code that exemplifies the bugfix or change you are making.

 These files support metadata tags in the format  `// @metaDataName: value`.
 The supported names and values are: